danitzu/SecurityPro/README.md

 I may try mimc the 'fake scanners' which would have a believable explorer scanner and have a fake scanner saying you had many viruses, and then ask you to download ther scanner

 # other
-I am new to coding (and i did kinda use a LLM to help me out, but most of the code is not LLM, just needed it to help me out with some functions).
-If someone has more experience with C# and is willing to help please do so, i'd immensily appreciate it.

 Also this is not intended for malicious purposes, im not trying to do anything bad, just i am kinda nostalgic for it, and wanted to make a modern reimagining of a software like this. о